-We have audited the accompanying basic financial statements of Seagrove Community Development District, St. Lucie County, Florida ("District") as of and for period from inception January 10, 2023 to September 30, 2023, and have issued our report thereon dated June 21, 2024.
+We have audited the accompanying basic financial statements of Seagrove Community Development District, St. Lucie County, Florida ("District") as of and for the fiscal year ended September 30, 2024, and have issued our report thereon dated April 23, 2025.

 Auditor's Responsibility